7

 – TTT

-Jan 23, 2021 at 0:49
+Commented Jan 23, 2021 at 0:49

 • 1

 TTT - If varies extremely.
 I've been claiming less than 80k.
 I use max legal deductions.
 My deductions are always over what you can claim as independent contractor.
 There is a max you can claim.
 Based on your comment, I think you might be right.
 A business might be better, idea.
 Thats why, I came on form.
 My local tax lady, had no idea how to handle it.
 The office has been doing my taxes for 2yrs but getting information from them is hard.
 They just have me send in documents, sign & pay them.
-Jan 23, 2021 at 5:50
+Commented Jan 23, 2021 at 5:50

 • Gaefan - Thank you, I do have two degrees.
 One in Bachelors in Fine Arts & Bachelors & Certification in Education field.
 Unfortunately, thise degrees are not as rewarding emotionally or financially.
 Teaching was horrible, I cried a lot.
 My current job, if I'm uncomfortable; I walk away.
 I only work three, 6hr shifts a week.
 I have the capability to make more, in less time.
 I'm hoping, to have passive incomes; rental properties, digital sales, stuff like that.
 So, I continue my life without working 40+hrs a week making less than 300$, while being belittled by parents/staff.
-Jan 23, 2021 at 6:00
+Commented Jan 23, 2021 at 6:00

 2 Answers 2